Designing a Dredging Sediment Sampling and Analysis Plan

 - with documented contamination from past sediment data; or

-- in areas of established fish advisories or spills or site-specific contamination of concern (e.g., copper, mirex, dioxin, PCB's) in the drainage basin; or
+- in areas of established fish advisories, spills, or site-specific contamination concerns (e.g., copper, mirex, dioxin, PCBs) in the drainage basin; or

 - where there is a likelihood of contamination and dredging has not occurred in the last five years.

-- Sites should be spread over the entire area to be dredged.
+- Locations should be spread over the entire area to be dredged.

 - Sampling should be skewed towards